 Fortunately, this is starting to change.
-Fifteen states, including Connecticut, have made progress in their requirements for teacher evaluation in the last year alone.
+Fifteen states have made progress in their requirements for teacher evaluation in the last year alone.
 As evaluation ratings become more meaningful, states should plan to connect teacher evaluation to an overall system of performance management.
 The current siloed approach, with virtually no connection between meaningful evidence of teacher performance and the awarding of tenure and professional licensure, needs a fundamental overhaul.
 These elements must not be thought of as isolated and discrete, but as part of a comprehensive performance system.
-This system should also include compensation strategies, as well as new teacher support and ongoing professional development, creating a coordinated and aligned set of teacher policies.
+This system should also include compensation strategies as well as new teacher support and ongoing professional development, creating a coordinated and aligned set of teacher policies.

-Evaluation that measures teacher effectiveness is at the center of a performance management system, and, as discussed in the Critical Attention section of this report, Connecticut has taken some steps to improve its teacher evaluations.
-As the state continues to move forward, it should keep in mind the larger goal of creating a performance management system.
+Meaningful evaluation is at the center of a performance management system, and, as discussed in the Critical Attention section of this report, Mississippi has considerable work to do to ensure that evaluations measure teacher effectiveness.
+But as the state moves forward, it should keep in mind the larger goal of creating a performance management system.